 Describe how the board has embedded effective risk management in order to execute and deliver strategy.
 This should include a description of what the board does to identify, assess and manage risk and how it gets assurance that the risk management and related control systems in place are effective.

 The Board has overall responsibility for the Company's internal controls and managing their effectiveness.
 The Board is also responsible for the identification and evaluation of key risks applicable to the Company and individual business areas.
-The principal risks and uncertainties are available on page 18 of the 2018 annual report.
+The principal risks and uncertainties are available in the 2018 annual report.

 The Board has established Audit, Remuneration and Nomination Committees:

 The Audit Committee comprises Philip Swatman (as chairman), Michael Burt and Paul McGill.
 The Audit Committee will receive and review reports from management and the company's auditors relating to the annual and interim accounts and the accounting and internal control systems in use by the company.